hinance/hinance/README.md

 Instead, it transforms immutable set of transactions from the external websites (banks and shops) into consistent bookkeeping journal.

-The user controls scraping and transformation stages.
+The user customizes scraping and transformation stages.
 On the scraping stage user specifies from which websites does he/she want to import the data.
-On the next stage user adjusts transformation process by adding custom transactions categories, patching imported data, etc.
+On the transformation stage user adds custom transactions categories, patches imported data, etc.

 # Usage